tpauldike/journey_through_C/1-if_else_for-loop/README.md

 > Like a diamond in the sky

-Imagine you were playing this in your audio player (whether a DVD player, radion cassette, phone or any music player) and then you pressed a button that made it to start repeating only the first line, it will then be playing:
+Imagine you were playing this in your audio player (whether a DVD player, radio cassette, phone or any music player) and then you pressed a button that made it to start repeating only the first line, it will then be playing:
 > Twinkle twinkle llittle star

 > Twinkle twinkle llittle star